 - Flexion/Extension Exercises – Biceps, triceps, wrist flexors and extensors, shoulder muscles, upper abs, chest, and back muscles.

-Here are the 15 best upper body exercises for women that target your arms, shoulders, back, and chest.
+Here are the 16 best upper body workouts for women which include – kettlebell and dumbbell exercises that target your arms, shoulders, back, and chest.
 These moves will not only tone, sculpt, and carve your muscles but also make you stronger.

 1. Dumbbell Punches